Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema coverage is 100%, and the schema's property description already lists all valid key values.
-The tool's description repeats some examples but adds no new meaning beyond schema.
-Baseline 3 is appropriate as the schema does the heavy lifting.
+Schema description coverage is 100%, and the parameter's description already lists all valid values.
+The description repeats this list and adds the endpoint, but adds no new meaning beyond the schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.